Curriculum

 AP Chinese Language and Culture

 AP Chinese is a full-year course that covers the equivalent of the fourth semester of a college Chinese course.
 This course aims to provide students with ongoing and varied opportunities to further develop their proficiency across the full range of language skills while learning about Chinese culture and society.
 The course engages students in an exploration of both contemporary and historical Chinese culture.
-AP courses reflect interests in the arts, current events, literature, and sports shared by the students and teacher.
 It is expected that all students enrolled in this course take the AP exam in May.

 French